hadcomfort/mandelbrot_explorer/README.md

 The transition is gradual yet sudden, like the moment of falling asleep when consciousness slips from one state to another without your noticing the exact instant of change.
 One moment you are in your world of solid objects and linear time; the next, you exist in a realm where imagination and mathematics dance together in perfect, impossible harmony.

 ## The Crossing of Worlds

-*[Written in the style of classical fairy tales, with formal, archaic language]*

 When thou dost blink and open thine eyes anew, behold! - thou art no longer within the confines of thy familiar realm.
 The ground whereupon thy feet doth rest is neither earth nor stone, but something far more wondrous - a living mathematical surface that doth pulse with deep crimson fire and floweth like molten gold caught in eternal dance.
 Verily, thou hast been transported unto the realm where numbers do take physical form, where equations do breathe and think with consciousness most profound, and where the simple rule *z = z² + c* doth govern all that exists within this enchanted domain.